pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

 ## Submission

-The TAs will be checking your repository for Issues (open & closed), branches (open and closed), and commit history.
+The TAs will be checking your repository for Issues (open & closed), branches, and commit history.

 1. Verify that your GitHub repo has a `Lab10` folder with at minimum: